scraptechguy/80-s-game/README.md

-# 80-s-game
+# 80's game simulator, 4 options of movement, unlitmited options of fun
-80's game simulator, 4 options of movement, unlitmited options of fun
+Yep, this is the original work of mine.
+Feel free to use it though!